 At a very early age, you taught me you were always there for me.
-While I did not know what that meant, I later learned that you were there at a few steps away.
+While I did not know what that meant, I later learned that you were there a few steps away.
 The moment I started to eat, I’d feel tension subside, and I would sink into a state in which I did not feel much anymore.

 You and I started our relationship at a very early age, but it wasn’t always blissful.
-At age 8 I noticed it was best to keep our relationship secret.
-Even when food magically disappeared I was not guilty.
+At age 8, I noticed it was best to keep our relationship secret.
+Even when food magically disappeared, I was not guilty.
 The moments of being caught red-handed and punished could not break us up.
 We were a unity.

 A relationship with cracks

 When I left home to live on my own, our relationship began to show cracks.
-I started to see that the overeating created physical harm and I tried to fight you by purging and restricting.
+I started to see that the overeating created physical harm, and I tried to fight you by purging and restricting.
 Eating in volume meant I could never eat just one serving; it was always so much more.
-Purging became my go-to remedy, but as in many bad relationships, the attraction was too big; we would always end up on the couch, back to together.
+Purging became my go-to remedy, but as in many bad relationships, the attraction was too big; we would always end up on the couch, back together.

-Looking back on our relationship I see that we have spent too much time together.
-You occupied me so much that it kept me from building healthy relationships; not only with myself but also with other people.
+Looking back on our relationship, I see that we have spent too much time together.
+You occupied me so much that it kept me from building healthy relationships, not only with myself but also with other people.
 Your attraction kept me focused on you so much that I have let opportunities go by because I did not see them or was afraid to act on them.

-It was never healthy; not equal.
+It was never healthy, not equal.
 You were always in the lead.
-Every time I tried to make changes you counteracted with even more force.
+Every time I tried to make changes, you counteracted with even more force.
 While my life spiraled down, my weight went up to an unhealthy level.

 The first realization

-Soon after that, my eating disorder took over control again, and that was the worst time of my life.
+Soon after that, my eating disorder took over control again, which was the worst time of my life.
 I spiraled down into a dark pit that I could not escape.
 At my most desperate moment, I asked for help and found a therapist who told me in black and white how my future would be if I did not do something about it.